carloscastellanos/teaching/480/syllabi/IGME480_Fall2023.md

 ## Required Texts

-There are no required text purchases for this course..
-There is however an optional text listed below, along with other learning resources (books, web sites, etc) available through myCourses.
+There are no required text purchases for this course.
+There are however learning resources (books, web sites, etc) available through myCourses.
 You will also be required to open an account at [OpenProcessing.org](http://openprocessing.org)

-_Optional Text:_

-Levin, G., & Brain, T. (2021). _Code as creative medium: A Handbook for Computational Art and Design_.
-MIT Press.

 ## Required Materials